-Your doctor or midwife can follow your baby’s growth and monitor you both for any health problems or risks that might develop, including risks to your emotional health.
-If there’s a problem, it can often be picked up and treated or checked.
+Your doctor or midwife can follow your baby’s growth and monitor you both for any health problems or risks that might develop, including risks to your physical and emotional health.
+If there’s a problem, it can be picked up and treated early.

 At antenatal appointments, you can talk about any concerns or ask questions – for example, about pregnancy, labour, birth and early parenting.
-And you can get health and lifestyle support – for example, help with quitting smoking or weight control.
+And you can get health and lifestyle support – for example, help to quit smoking or control weight.

 Antenatal appointments are a chance to look at information about your health and pregnancy with your doctor or midwife and make decisions about your pregnancy care.
 This might include decisions about screening tests and where you’ll give birth.
 Some of these appointments and tests need to happen at certain times in pregnancy.

 If you’ve just found out or think that you’re pregnant, see your GP to start your pregnancy care.
 Your GP will recommend some routine tests, check your health, refer you to a midwife or obstetrician and help you make a booking for a place of birth.

 If you’re planning to give birth at a public hospital, your appointments will probably be with a midwife or doctor at the hospital or in the community.

 If you’re in shared care, some of your appointments will be with your GP.
 Some will be with a midwife or hospital doctor.

 If you’re planning to give birth at a birth centre, your appointments will probably be with a midwife at the birth centre.

 If you’re planning to give birth at a private hospital, your appointments will probably be with your obstetrician at the obstetrician’s consulting rooms.
 Many private obstetricians employ a midwife in their rooms, whom you’ll see during your pregnancy as well.